Demographics of Brooklyn: Asian Americans

 Currently, the Brooklyn Asian enclaves are scattered and intertwined with the predominant European American communities in southern Brooklyn.
 Many Bangladeshis are now living here.

 2020 U.S. Census data showed that the Asian population grew the fastest of all racial groups in Brooklyn, increasing from 260,129 residents (10.4%) in 2010 to 370,776 residents (13.6%) in 2020.

-Arab and Jewish Americans
+Arab Americans

 Arab Americans currently reside in the western and southern central parts of Brooklyn, with a small population in eastern Brooklyn.
 Bay Ridge currently holds the highest percentage of Arab Americans.
 Other neighborhoods include Boerum Hill, which historically held the largest Yemeni population, but now many Yemeni Americans have moved to Bay Ridge due to the increase of rent in Boerum Hill.
 Bensonhurst, Bath Beach, parts of Sunset Park, Dyker Heights Park Slope, and East New York also hold a large amount of Arab Americans.